 BSc International Development

 The study of international development has never been more relevant or important.
-Complex global problems affect our lives, many parts of the world are experiencing rapid change and uneven change.
+Complex global problems affect all our lives, as the world experiences rapid and uneven change.
 More people are moving out of poverty but inequalities are also growing.

-Through this course you will explore critical issues relating to the sustainability of the planet’s resources, food systems, and human population.
+Through this course you will explore critical issues relating to poverty and unequal development, the sustainability of the planet’s resources, the politics of aid, and the future of our food systems.
+Optional modules from across the University allow you to tailor the course to your interests and preferred career path.

 You will be taught by experts from departments across the University.
 In addition to social scientists in the School of Agriculture, Policy and Development, these include experts from Geography, Economics, Politics and Henley Business School.
 Many of our lecturers are members of the Global Development Division and research associates of the internationally renowned Walker Institute for Climate System Research and the Centre for Food Security.

-Many students are keen volunteers and take the Reading Employability Development (RED) Award scheme.
+Many students are keen volunteers and take part in the Reading Experience and Development (RED) Award scheme.
 You also have the opportunity to study a language as part of your course.

 If you are interested in promoting causes related to international development it will definitely be worth joining the International Development society.
 Run by our students, it's a place to discuss issues, watch documentaries and actually put your ideas into practise.

-You can study this degree over four years with a placement year.
 You could spend this year at an aid agency, charity, non-governmental organisation or relevant government department at home or abroad.
-The placement year provides first-hand experience in this field as well as transferable skills that give you a competitive advantage in your future career.
+The placement year provides first-hand experience in these fields, as well as transferable skills that provide a competitive advantage in your future career.

 You are also encouraged to consider a study abroad experience as part of your degree.
 The University has a wide range of exchange partners in Europe and across the world in Australia, Canada and the USA (subject to availability).